 High-dose-rate brachytherapy is an outpatient procedure that takes 20 minutes or less, while low-dose-rate brachytherapy can take several hours or days.
 Dr. Morrell often uses high-dose-rate brachytherapy to treat cervical and uterine cancers.

-To learn more about your options for treating gynecological cancer, call CenterPoint Radiation Oncology, or book an appointment online today.
+To learn more about your treatment options, please call CenterPoint Radiation Oncology, or book an appointment online today.